Pennsylvania Auto Show

-The Pennsylvania Auto Show is an annual auto show held in Harrisburg, Pennsylvania at the Pennsylvania Farm Show Complex & Expo Center.
+The Pennsylvania Auto Show is an American annual auto show held in Harrisburg, Pennsylvania at the Pennsylvania Farm Show Complex & Expo Center.

 Show info

 The show is operated by Motor Trend and is sponsored annually by the Harrisburg Automotive Trade Association and The Patriot-News, the region's largest daily newspaper.
 The Antique Automobile Club of America displays a variety of classic and original cars from its museum located in nearby Hershey, Pennsylvania.
 Other private automobile collections are on display as well boats and RVs/campers.
 In 2010 the all-new certified pre-owned showcase was added to the show.